mlmstem/Night_in_the_wood/README.md

 **Observations**:
 * Haotian had trouble reading from the text popups while playing the game; the popup text was way too small for him to look at.
 It was also quite hard for him to play while reading the text
 * Haotian was not aware of the crafting system, and was thinking about going into the covered area to escape the rain
-* He also had problems picking items.
-During the game he won, he didn't encounter many enemies, this is not great as the game is made to encourage players dealing with the enemies.
+* He also had problems picking up items.
+During the game he won, he didn't encounter many enemies.
+This is not great as the game is made to encourage players to deal with the enemies.

 **Recommendations**:
 * A sprinting feature should be implemented so that when a player's health is low he can run quicker to pick up items to restore his health.